-There is no harsher, or more immediate, food critic than your own child to deliver feedback...
-In the end I rejected expensive equipment for a simple hand blender and soft structured ice cube tray.
-I started to develop my daughter’s palette from bitter to sweet tastes, because I strongly believe we shouldn’t privilege sweet flavours for babies from the outside (something so many baby food recipes do).
+I learnt, that there is no harsher, or more immediate, food critic than your own child to deliver feedback!
+I decided to reject the expensive babyfood equipment for a simple hand blender and soft structured ice cube tray (which is truly all you need).
+I bought seasonal fruit and veg because it tastes better and is better value.
+Most importantly, I started to develop my daughter’s palette from bitter to sweet tastes, because I strongly believe we shouldn’t privilege sweet flavours for babies from the outset (something so many baby food recipes do).

 And so, Mimi’s Bowl was born.